John Eaton (educator): Civil War

-Postbellum career
+Postwar career

 General Eaton left the military and eventually returned to his career in education.
 He remained with the freedman bureau until he was discharged on December 18, 1865 and then became editor of the Memphis Daily Post in 1866.
 From 1867-1869 he was the state superintendent of schools of Tennessee.
 He was then appointed United States Commissioner of Education in 1870 and served with efficiency in the United States Bureau of Education where he, among other things, organized Washington, D.C.'s Board of Education and reorganized the Bureau of Refugees, Freedmen, and Abandoned Lands.

 From 1886 to 1891, Eaton was president of Marietta College, and, in 1895, he was appointed president of Sheldon Jackson College in Sitka, Alaska.
 In 1898, he became inspector of education in Puerto Rico and played a role in the centralization of its educational system.
 At the same time, he was the president of Westminster College in Salt Lake City.
 He also served as Councillor of the American Public Health Association, Vice President of the American Association for the Advancement of Science and president of the Association of Social Science.
 He was a representative of the Interior Department at the centennial exposition and the organizer of the educational exhibit at New Orleans.
 He was president of the national congress of education and of the American Society of Religious Education.

 Eaton wrote a history of Thetford Academy, "Mormons of Today", "The Freedmen in the War", "Schools of Tennessee" and several reports, addresses and magazine articles.